 If you need to be fingerprinted on a State of Michigan card, you must contact IdentoGo at 1-866-226-2952.

-The Davison Township Police Department provides a basic “Letter of Good Conduct” for a Davison Township resident which is not a criminal background check.
-A Good Conduct Letter is a document that reflects a check of local police records regarding any negative police contacts.
+The Davison Township Police Department provides a basic local background check for a Davison Township resident, which is not a criminal background check.
+This local background check will reflect a check of local police records regarding any police contacts.
 If you require a statewide criminal background check, please contact the Michigan State Police at 810-732-1111 or you may visit the State of Michigan ICHAT site

 The Davison Township Police Department offers vacation checks, at the homeowner's request, to better serve the needs of our community.
 The Police Department and the community need to work together to prevent break-ins while the owner is away for extended periods of time.